Insurer AIG's quarterly loss narrows on reinsurance benefit

 The adjusted pretax loss from the general insurance business narrowed 72 percent to $825 million, while the underwriting loss narrowed to $1.73 billion from $3.8 billion a year ago.

-Adjusted pretax income from the life and retirement business fell 38 percent to $713 million, driven by changes to some actuarial assumptions following an annual review that many life insurers perform during the quarter.
+Adjusted pretax income from the life and retirement business fell 38 percent to $713 million, driven by changes to some actuarial assumptions following an annual review.

 The company’s combined ratio fell to 124.4 percent from 157.1 percent.
 A ratio below 100 percent means the insurer earns more in premiums than it pays out in claims.